ikaru5/heimdall-contract/README.md

 ## Contributors and Contact

-If you have ideas on how to develop heimdall more or what features it is missing, I would love to hear about it!
+If you have ideas on how to develop heimdall or what features it is missing, I would love to hear about it!

 - [@ikaru5](https://github.com/ikaru5) Kirill Kulikov - creator, maintainer